DragonRidersUnite/book/src/beyond-the-code.md

 ## Do Game Jams

-Game jams are constrainted events where people make games within a certain timeframe, sometimes with specific rules.
+Game jams are constrained events where people make games within a certain time frame, sometimes with specific rules.
 They're a great way to start and finish a game in a short period of time.
 You can experiment and take risks and connect with the community of your fellow participants.
 I can't recommend them enough.
 Try to do at least one jam a year (or more if your heart desires).

 [Itch has a directory of jams](https://itch.io/jams) and [Ludum Dare is a long-running jam with many participants](https://ludumdare.com/).